Frailcoder/archerageStats/README.md

 ### License

-This works is used under the MIT license.
+This work is used under the MIT license.

 ### Closing statement